 We've heard a lot about what 5G networks and their faster speeds and lower latency.
 And now 5G phones are hitting the market as the networks start to come online.

-The arrival of Qualcomm's new Snapdragon 855 mobile processor has enabled device makers to move forward with 5G phones.
-In addition to improvements in performance and power efficiency, the Snapdragon 855 includes an X50 5G modem.
-(Qualcomm has since announced a new modem, the X55, that supports 5G, 4G and other networks, but it won't appear in devices until later in 2019.)
+The arrival of Qualcomm's Snapdragon 855 mobile processor earlier this year has enabled device makers to move forward with 5G phones.
+In addition to improvements in performance and power efficiency, the Snapdragon 855 supports Qualcomm's first 5G modem, the X50.
+A newer modem, the X55, that can connect to 5G, 4G and other networks, first debuted in the Galaxy Note 10 5G and will hit more handsets next year, as we get a better idea of what 5G is and what it means for mobile users.

 Here's all the 5G phones announced so far and when we expect them to appear — if they haven't arrived already.